 Caring for a rosemary tree

 Rosemary trees require the same care as other potted rosemary plants.
 They do best in a sunny location where the leaves can receive ample sunlight for photosynthesis.
 They also need to be watered quite often.
 While these are Mediterranean plants, they do not grow inside limited pots in nature, and therefore need additional water when their root space is limited by a container.

-High-quality potting mix can help with water and air retention in the soil.
-Generally rosemary trees do well in a light, well-draining potting mix that contains perlite as well as peat moss or coco coir.
+A high-quality potting mix can help with water and air retention in the soil.
+Generally, rosemary trees do well in a light, well-draining potting mix that contains perlite as well as peat moss or coco coir.
 These potting media help the soil to retain the right amount of water while letting excess water drain out.
 The perlite also helps to trap small pockets of air in the soil, which is vital for the plant’s respiration.

 Rosemary trees are quite easy to repot.
 Repotting is best done in early spring if possible.
 Use a well-draining potting mix and a planter that has a drainage hole in the bottom.
 Water the tree after repotting.
 You can add a stake if the tree appears wobbly.
 These steps also work for repotting lavender trees, as care is quite similar.

 Here is a video tutorial showing how to repot a rosemary tree: